XanderSteyn/HyperionDev/README.md

 ## 📄 License

-This repository is licensed under the MIT License.
+This repository is protected by a custom license.
 See the [LICENSE](LICENSE) file for details.

+Unauthorized copying or submission of this work for academic purposes is prohibited.